JackDougherty/jack-site/_pages/dataviz/index.md

 Course description: How can charts and maps tell meaningful stories?
 How can they mislead us from the truth?
 In this introductory hands-on course, we will create data visualizations in order to better understand design principles and develop a critical analysis of the field.
 Students will learn skills in both quantitative reasoning and digital storytelling as we advance from beginner tools to editing code templates.
 For the community learning component, our class will build interactive charts and maps on a public policy issue with a Hartford-area partner organization.
 No coding experience is necessary, but curiosity is required.
 Fulfills requirement in Numerical and Symbolic Reasoning (NUM)
-Cross-refs: Community Learning, Public Policy & Law, Writing & Rhetoric, Urban Studies Enrollment limited to 19 students.
+Cross-referenced with Community Learning, Public Policy & Law, Writing & Rhetoric, Urban Studies Enrollment limited to 19 students.

 ### Hartford Community Learning Partners
 This semester we will create data stories in partnership with two Hartford organizations that focus on housing.
 While we will work virtually with our partners on their digital projects, there may be optional opportunities for students to visit their public events or building sites in person.

 <iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_aq660eab&flashvars[streamerType]=auto"  allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
-[Intro video, August 2021](https://trincoll.mediaspace.kaltura.com/media/1_aq660eab) with [Center for Leadership and Justice](https://cljct.org) partners: Cori Mackey, Tieasha Gayle, AJ Johnson.
+[Intro video, Fall 2021](https://trincoll.mediaspace.kaltura.com/media/1_aq660eab) with [Center for Leadership and Justice](https://cljct.org) partners: Cori Mackey, Tieasha Gayle, AJ Johnson.

 <iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_ygdoh4la&flashvars[streamerType]=auto"  allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
-[Intro video, August 2021] with (https://trincoll.mediaspace.kaltura.com/media/1_ygdoh4la/).[Hartford Area Habitat for Humanity](https://hartfordhabitat.org) partners: Suzanne Feola, Makenzie Bahr, Karraine Moody.
+[Intro video, Fall 2021](https://trincoll.mediaspace.kaltura.com/media/1_ygdoh4la/) with [Hartford Area Habitat for Humanity](https://hartfordhabitat.org) partners: Makenzie Bahr, Suzanne Feola, Karraine Moody.
 Learn more [about Karraine Moody, Trinity '01](https://www.trincoll.edu/close-up-karraine-moody-of-hartford-habitat-for-humanity/).

 ### Assessment
 See [link to Another Page](https://jackdougherty.org/dataviz/another.html) inside this folder for details about assignments, assessment, etc.